HITECHCRIME/HC_SG139/README.md

 despised - ses

 world chants of
-forlorn despise
+forlorn despide
 one sacrifice won't be enough
 *won't be enough)
 world chants
 forlorn despite the
-both sacrifice won't be enough to satiate blood in excess one chance in forlorn spide one sacrifice won't be enough to satiate blood
+bold sacrifice won't be enough to satiate blood in excess one chance forlorn spide end of sacrifice won't be enough to satiate blood

+her all open ears
+holly know it pier

+scrolls played open
+not a whim of chance
+to save the human breath
+to let people emerge
+/
+must stay open
+human breath
+one chance of death
+one chance of death aye

-her (bold) sacrifice won't be enough to satiate blood in excess one chance for death one chance for death aye
+her (bold) sacrifice won't be enough to satiate blood in excess

+accomodate accomodate accomodate

 xxx